Last Updated on October 28, 2021

 As two women, we have no idea how similar or different it is for gay male couples who share our travel style.
 Thankfully, John and Craig of Flashpackatforty.com have shared their experiences – not only as a gay couple today, but also looking at the stark, yet positive, differences between LGBT travel 20 years ago vs the LGBT travel experience today.
-They share their story with us here.
+They share what it’s like to travel as a gay couple with us here.

 I met John over twenty years ago while I was in my final year of study at the London School of Economics.
 When traveling together in the early years of our relationship, we sought out ‘gay friendly’ destinations, heavily researching each country’s attitudes and laws toward same-sex relationships.